ChideraDev/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the contents list of your current directory Display the contents list of your current directory in long format Display list of current directory in long format, including hidden ones and ones that start with .
+Display list of current directory in long format, including hidden one's ,one's that start with . and there id's .